MaxFlower/balance-report/README.md

 ### TODO (what might be improved)
 - it makes sense to go with Lerna or Turbo to set up monorepo design
 - use ENV VARIABLES instead of hardcoded values
-- improve validation on backend side
+- improve validation on the backend side
 - increase test coverage
-- improve UI: sheet rendering by improving BalanceSheet, fix edge cases, use more UX practices (apply a11y)
+- improve UI: sheet rendering by improving BalanceSheet, fixing edge cases, using more UX practices (apply a11y)